Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 ## Introduction

 This guide explains how to use an Azure Verified Module (AVM) in your Terraform workflow.
-With AVM modules, you can quickly deploy and manage Azure infrastructure without writing extensive code from scratch."
+With AVM modules, you can quickly deploy and manage Azure infrastructure without writing extensive code from scratch.

 In this guide, we'll deploy a [Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) resource and generate and store a key.